What to Expect When Hiring an Employee

 Another problem you could encounter when hiring is a candidate who is an amazing interviewee with glowing references, who ends up having a terrible work ethic.

 One way to preemptively combat this is to have the potential hire come into your salon for a few hours.
-This allows you to see how he/she interacts with the environment, people, and tasks at hand so you get an understanding of how they would operate day to day.
+This allows you to see how he/she melds with the environment, performs tasks at hand, and interacts with clients so you get an understanding of how they would operate day to day.

 If you do end up hiring someone who doesn’t quite meet your expectations, an easy solution is to have a trial period policy built into all of your employment contracts.
 During the trial period, you can address any issues you have with your employee in order to help them improve.